royungar/SQL_Chicago_Data_Analysis_Project/README.md

 │   ├── table_creation_and_database_setup.png    # Creating SQLite DB and loading tables using pandas and df.to_sql()
 │   └── total_crimes_count.png                   # Total number of crimes in the dataset (Problem 1)
 ├── notebook/
-│   └── Chicago_SQL_Data_Analysis_Project.html   # Final notebook with all tasks and query outputs
+│   └── SQL_Chicago_Data_Analysis_Project.ipynb  # Final notebook with all tasks and query outputs
 ```

 ---